 I thought I would share my tips as this will be my second move across the country in two years.

 Once you have figured out the total mileage for the trip, it's a good idea to break the mileage down into days or even hours so you can prepare your budget.

 Some people like to drive at a more leisurely pace and incorporate frequent stops.
 Others want the trip to be over as quickly as possible.

-After determining how many miles you would like to cover in a day, it's important to look at a map and make sure this is feasible.
+After determining how many miles you would like to cover in a day, it's important to look at a map and make sure it is feasible.

 I also like to refer to a map to make sure my overnight stay is in a safe area with lodging.